Lead paint: Oil paints

-In art, white lead paint is known as "flake white" or "Cremnitz white".
+In art, white lead paint is known as flake white or Cremnitz white.
 It is valued for the ease of handling and resilience the lead confers to oil paints.
 Lead white paint dries relatively quickly to form a strong, flexible paint film.
 Lead-based white is one of the oldest manufactured pigments.
 It was the only white pigment available to artists in appreciable quantities until the twentieth century, when zinc white and titanium white became available.
 Industrially produced lead white, the typical pigment from the 19th century until its ban, was thought to be inferior to traditionally fabricated forms, which had larger "flake" particles that conferred ease of handling.

 Titanium and zinc whites are far less toxic than lead white and have largely supplanted it in most fine arts applications.
 Safety regulations have also made lead white more expensive and difficult to obtain in some regions, such as the EU.
 Lead white oil paints are still produced and in use by artists who prefer their unique handling, mixing, and structural qualities.
-Lead white has also shown to have extended longevity compared to zinc and titanium which will to crack much earlier.
+Lead white has also shown to have extended longevity compared to zinc and titanium, which will crack much earlier.
+Lead white is preferred by some artists for its warmer tone, compared with the colder titanium and zinc whites.

 Flake white has various drawbacks, including a tendency to become transparent over time.
 It also blackens in the presence of certain atmospheric pollutants, although this can be reversed.